 Dried mango possesses several beneficial nutrients, including vitamin A, which, along with other nutrients, helps to regulate metabolism, as well as calcium and iron.
 Dried mango has a minimal amount of vitamin C as compared to that found in a fresh mango.
 During the drying process, water-soluble vitamins like vitamin C are lost.
 These fruits also contain about 2 grams of fiber in a 1/3-cup serving, as well as roughly 30 grams of sugar.
 A single serving of these sugar-dense fruits will also deliver about 160 calories, so eat in moderation.

 Dried Mango Benefits

-There are quite a few active ingredients and antioxidants in dried mango that can help to soothe inflammation on the skin, promote regrowth and minimize the appearance of wrinkles, blemishes, and age spots.
+There are quite a few active ingredients and antioxidants in dried mango that can help to soothe inflammation on the skin, promote regrowth, and minimize the appearance of wrinkles, blemishes, and age spots.
 Moderate consumption of such a nutrient-rich fruit can also help improve elasticity, which can help you look younger.

-Aids in Digestion
+May Aid in Digestion

-Improves Bone Density
+May Improve Bone Density